gapple/drupal-persistent_login/README.txt

 5. Return to administer >> settings >> Site Maintenance and put your site back online.

-NOTE: If update.php shows a version update for Persistent Login, and possibly even if it does not, all currently remembered login sessions for all users will be lost.
+NOTE: If update.php shows a version update for Persistent Login, all currently remembered login sessions for all users may be lost.
 Everyone will have to log in again with their username and password.

 DESCRIPTION